keerthana-balakrishnan/bounce-insights-nasa/README.md

 1. visit `http://localhost:3000` if its not opened already 🎉
    - make sure frontend is running in port 3000 or adjust the ALLOW_ORIGIN in .env file at backend/.env
 1. for unit tests run `npm test` in respective folders

+**Note:**

+- some of the 4K picture of the day images are quite large and takes time to load, this can be address with loading the low res image for the initial load
+- App is designed to work well on Desktop, Tablets and Mobile

 ## 👩‍💻 Implementation